yuanpenguin/yuanpenguin.github.io/_portfolio/portfolio-4.md

 collection: portfolio
 ---

 For my 18620 final project, I taped out a 3 by 5 pixel image sensor consisting of a cascode current steering DAC and pulse counting ADC in the TSMC 65nm process.
+This project has applications for IoT systems, converting signals between the physical and digital worlds.
 Chip layouts are shown below.